DavidBert/OMDI_JO2024/docs/Introduction_git_github.md

 (Just one person in the group should do this and invite others to collaborate)

 1. Log in to GitHub.
-2. Click the create a project button.
+2. Click the "new" button on the left menu.
 3. Name your repository (e.g., "flask-git-demo").
 4. Choose to make it public.
 5. Initialize the repository with a README file.